 Our Harbourmaster will generally take the lead role in a maritime incident like a sinking, grounding, oil spill or collision.
 The Harbourmaster will coordinate the other people that need to be involved.

 Events on the harbour

-We coordinate events on the water to ensure that they don't clash, and that appropriate safety precautions have been taken.
+We coordinate events on the water to ensure they don't clash, and that appropriate safety precautions have been taken.

-The Navigation Safety Bylaw gives more information on what you need to and how much notice we need.
+The Navigation Safety Bylaw gives more information on what you need to do and how much notice we need.